fabio914/RealityMixer/Instructions.md

 <img src="Images/instructions/green_screen_4.jpg" width="300" />

+<a name="mask"></a>

  * Tap on "add mask" if you wish to hide everything outside of your green screen.
-We don't recommend using the [moving camera option](#moving-camera) if you choose to add a mask.
+We don't recommend using the [moving camera option](#moving-camera) or the autofocus option if you choose to add a mask.

 <img src="Images/instructions/green_screen_5.jpg" width="300" />